 Avi-on products use the Bluetooth radio (not Wi-Fi) on your phone or tablet to connect with your Avi-on compatible devices.
 In order to successfully connect to your switches, you will need to make sure all of the following items are TRUE.
 Be sure NOT to use the Bluetooth pairing screen on your phone to connect to Avi-on devices.
 Only use the Avi-on app.

 - The Bluetooth radio on your PHONE is ON

 - You are within range of your switch (25 to 100 ft)

-- The blue LED on the switch is on (except for outdoor switches, they do not have an LED)
+- The blue LED on the switch is solid on or off (except for outdoor switches, they do not have an LED)

-- If the blue LED is solid, then the switch is claimed (you can do a hard reset if you want to return it to factory settings)
+- If the blue LED is solid, then the switch is claimed to another account and you will need to remove it before adding to this account.

 - You only have one app at a time per device running (running many phones on one device is called sparse network)

 - You are connecting to the device using the correct User ID and password.
 Avi-on is a secure network with many-to-many controls, so if you attempt to connect to it from the wrong account, then you won't be able to "see" the device

 - If the manual button is not working correctly on the device, the device may be frozen or broken.
 Power cycle the device (unplug the device or turn the breaker controlling it off, then on) may cure the problem.
 Here is a link to how to test for a broken device.

 If you have validated all the above and you still get the message "cannot connect to your avi-on network" then your phone may be having trouble reaching the devices.
 If so: